LATINO-BICEPS/LoA-AH-Scraper/README.md

 # What is this?
-It's a script designed for the Lost Ark (NA/EU) release that monitors the in-game auction house to automatically transcribe the item names and return its corresponding prices.
+This is a script designed for the Lost Ark (NA/EU) release that monitors the in-game market to automatically transcribe the item names and return its corresponding prices.

 I consider myself a data-driven person who thrives on efficiency.
 Making spreadsheets on various aspects of games such as ability damage modifier % for the best DPS cycle, optimal routes to complete weeklies and dailies to save time, tracking in-game currency exchange rates to get the best bang for the buck.. you get the idea.

 Thus, birthed the idea of an auction house scraper for viewing item price history.
-I was not too satisfied with the limited options the in-game AH offers for this idea _for obvious reasons_.
-As such, I decided to make my own sloppy implementation of an AH API.
+I was not too satisfied with the limited options the in-game market offers for this idea _for obvious reasons_.
+As such, I decided to make my own sloppy implementation of market API.

 # Usage